FrankMensah/BTC-Windows-Defender/README.md

 I was Testing my scripting skills and expand my understanding of programming.

-It was made via Education Purposes
+It was made via Educational Purposes

+Be Safe